deepak-mandal/ml/README.md

 """

-Result:- Generated the Prediction for test dataset with 84.62 % accuracy of the Model
+<h5>Result:- Generated the Prediction for test dataset with 84.62 % accuracy of the Model</h5>